SeifOssama/AWS-Infrastructure-Project/README.md

-# Scalable Cloud AWS Infrastructure with Terraform
+# Scalable AWS Infrastructure with Terraform
 This project demonstrates the design and automation of a scalable, secure AWS infrastructure using Terraform.
 It showcases best practices in cloud architecture, automation, and resource management.

 ### Objectives: